-IntelliVue MMS X2, but because it is not a system design from scratch, the transport monitor when detached from the host monitor no longer links to the central monitor.
+IntelliVue MMS X2, but with an unfavorable difference.
+This is because it is not a system design from scratch, the transport monitors when detached from the host monitors have no wireless link to the central monitor!
 This flaw at the system level will be discussed in details later in this same article.

 ![]() |